-- 3.4.3.22 The Bathing Water Legislation has four different classifications of performance according to the levels of certain types of bacteria (intestinal enterococci and Escherichia coli [E.coli]) in samples obtained during the bathing season, as follows: - Excellent the highest, cleanest class; - Good generally good water quality; - Sufficient water quality meets minimum required standards; and - Poor water quality does not meet the minimum required standards. - 3.4.3.23 There are currently 11 BWs in the Moray Firth, of which only one wholly overlaps with the MW&SQ Study Area of the Proposed Development (Offshore) (Table 3-6).
-Inverboyndie BW is situated within the MW&SQ Study Area, located 2.55km from the OECC and 37.09km from the Caledonia OWF.
+- 3.4.3.23 The Bathing Water Legislation has four different classifications of performance according to the levels of certain types of bacteria (intestinal enterococci and Escherichia coli [E.coli]) in samples obtained during the bathing season, as follows: - Excellent the highest, cleanest class; - Good generally good water quality; - Sufficient water quality meets minimum required standards; and - Poor water quality does not meet the minimum required standards. - 3.4.3.24There are currently 11 BWs in the Moray Firth, of which only one wholly overlaps with the MW&SQ Study Area of Caledonia North (Table 3-6).

+Inverboyndie BW is situated within the MW&SQ Study Area, located 2.55km from the OECC and 50km from the Caledonia North Site.
 Inverboyndie was reported as 'Excellent' in the year 2022/23, with a history of increasing overall status.

-Table 3-6: Summary of latest classification status (2022/23) for designated BWs in the MW&SQ Study Area.
+Table 3-6: Summary of latest Classification status (2022/23) for designated BWs in and around the MW&SQ Study Area.